micmejia/bible-dump/NKJV/Leviticus/Lev 11.md

 'These you may eat of all that _are_ in the water: whatever in the water has fins and scales, whether in the seas or in the rivers--that you may eat.

 ###### 10
-But all in the seas or in the rivers that do not have fins and scales, all that move in the water or any living thing which _is_ in the water, they _are_ [^d]an abomination to you.
+But all in the seas or in the rivers that do not have fins and scales, all that move in the water or any living thing which _is_ in the water, they _are_ an abomination to you.

 ###### 11
 They shall be an abomination to you; you shall not eat their flesh, but you shall regard their carcasses as an abomination.